raaoo/raaoo.github.io/experience.md

 layout: default
 ---

+## Education

+### Master of Arts.
+Master’s Programme in Linguistic Diversity and Digital Humanities.
+#### University of Helsinki.
+2018-2021

+### Bachelor of Arts.
+General Linguistics.
+#### University of Helsinki.
+2014–2018.

+I’m currently a student in the Master’s Programme in Linguistic Diversity and Digital Humanities, majoring in _General Linguistics_.
+My main study interests are _language and culture in contact, language change, historical and areal linguistics_, and _typology_.
+I'm also interested in _discourse analysis, language and power, intellectual history, linguistic minorities,_ and _nation and identity building_.

+I started writing my thesis on lexicalization patterns of perception verbs in the Circum-Baltic Area in the autumn 2020.
+I’m both mortified and stoked at the same time.

+I’m also completing a minor study module in _Digital Humanities_, concentrating on methodology courses.
+In these studies, I have done two quite interesting projects with topic modelling (Mallet and gensim), looking at British newspapers, Brexit, and identity discourses.
+This webpage is also a result of DH studies.

+I finished my Bachelor’s degree in General Linguistics in 2018.
+For minor studies, I completed modules in in _Classics_ (Latin and Roman literature, Greek language and literature, 25 ECTS each) and _European Union studies_ (25 ECTS).
+I wrote my Bachelor’s thesis on sound symbolism.

+Throughout my higher education, I have studied various languages at the Language Center of the university.
+I completed a French language study module (20 ECTS) in 2018, otherwise I have continued studying German, Swedish, and Japanese.
+In January 2020 I started learning Italian.
+(This turned out to be very useful, since one of my tasks as a research assistant for SpaceLaw-project included cross-checking footnote references and the absolute majority of the sources were written in Italian.
+I now have a passive command of vocabulary themed around Roman architecture: _il pluteo, la bocca della cisterna, la semicolonna,_ e così via.
+Also, luckily, as a linguist I’m maybe more comfortable with reading a language I don’t really understand than most people are.)

+### Matriculation Examination & Upper Secondary Education.
+Languages and internationality emphasis study programme.
+#### Itäkeskuksen lukio.
+2009–2012.

+I completed my upper secondary education in 2009–2012 at Itäkeskus high school (currently: Helsingin kielilukio).
+I took matriculation exams in _Finnish language and literature, English (advanced curriculum), Swedish (advanced curriculum), French, German, Latin, philosophy_, and _ethics_.
+I also took elective courses in Japanese, Mandarin Chinese, and Russian, which I had to give up due to clashes in course schedules.
+To date, I’m still a bit sour about that.

 ## Introduction

 On this page, I’ll give a short overview about the course _Command Line Tools for Linguists_, which I took in august term, 2019.
 The course aims to give a gentle and practical introduction to the UNIX command line environment for absolute beginners, like yours truly.
 In my studies, I have run into many kinds of programming and I have always felt like I understood nothing, even though I maybe should have.
 So, taking this course, I wanted to be able to have a basic literacy of UNIX commands, to complete simple tasks myself, and to understand instructions when things go wrong.